bomsy/d-lite/README.md

 ### methods
 * __setContent(string/numbers/array)__:

 * __setSize(size)__ :

 * __setColor(color)__ :

 * __setAlignment(alignment)__ : Sets the alignment of the charaters in the content.
 The constants accepted by the alignment are either _Dlite.align.HORIZONTAL_ or _Dlite.align.VERTICAL_ .

 * __setBackground(state)__ : Sets the state of the background.
 The 3 possible states are _Dlite.background.SHOW_ / _Dlite.background.PARTIAL_ / _Dlite.background.NONE_ .

 * __show(delay, interval, duration, callback)__ : Starts the lighting. if no arguments is passed, it runs once (to display its currrent content).
-It also accepts 4 arguments  in which situation it runs according to the specifications of the paramenters.
+It also accepts 4 arguments  in which situation it runs according to the parameters specifications.

 * __Dlite.waveforms.domain(lowerlimit, upperlimit)__ :

 ### properties & constants
 * __version__ : Specifies the current version.